O-Thadd/Ozi/README.md

 Chats are shown to the user when the home screen is opened.
 The following are events take place to achieve this, and an illustrative diagram.
 ![homescreen flow](https://github.com/O-Thadd/Ozi-Compose/assets/66256864/89bf984e-319f-4aac-bd0c-1e53b29975af)

--	`HomeViewModel` calls 1GetChatsUseCase` to obtain a stream of ui-chats
+-	`HomeViewModel` calls `GetChatsUseCase` to obtain a stream of ui-chats
 -	`GetChatsUseCase` gets this stream of ui-chats by combining streams of data from the users repository, message repository and chat repository
 -	The repositories all rely on a local Room database through APIs exposed in the `UserDao`, `MessageDao` and `ChatDao` respectively which they depend on respectively.
 -	Data changes to chats, messages or users in the database is emitted into the streams that the DAOs provide to the repositories, and that in turn is provided to the `GetChatsUseCase`.